LaReiter/LaReiter.github.io/_posts/2021-12-01-causality.md

 There are many speculations as to why GFT ended as a fallen star.
 But what seems to be beyond discussion, is that causation is at the core of the problem.
 We simply, do not know enough about the causal structure behind the search pattern of individuals.

-In particular, we do not know if correlations are in fact causations, and if the past correlations are only ‘by chance’, such that future realizations will not promote the same set of search queries as predictors.
+In particular, we do not know if correlations are in fact causations, and if the past correlations existed ‘by chance’, such that future realizations will not promote the same set of search queries as predictors.

 ## Big data.
 Deep learning.
 Artificial intelligence.

-These are words that can spark up enthusiastic conversations.
+The words in the title of this section can spark up enthusiastic conversations.
 And for good reason, the possibilities are endless: Self-driving vehicles.
 Image segmentation for locating pathologies, including cancer.
 Automatization across sectors.
 And so much more.

 In fact, the possibilities are so enormous, that if we are not careful, we might not even see the limitations.
 As the GFT example showed.